For years, environmentalists have urged us to travel less. But what if the solution is actually to travel more?

 But.
 If, and it’s not that big an if, those problems were addressed, how would things look then?

 Or to look at it another way: I see so many causes of environmental destruction at home.
-Plastic at festivals and children's parties, the futility of fast fashion, the damage of commuting, of sports and music events.
+Plastic at festivals and children’s parties, the futility of fast fashion, the damage of commuting, of sports and music events.
+The eye-watering carbon emissions involved in making sure that out of season fruit and veg are available all year long.

 So, I feel we have two questions.